‘Bachelor In Paradise’ Jade and Tanner Tolbert Are Parents To A Beautiful Baby Girl

 According to E!
 News, the couple took their last romantic vacation before becoming parents in July.
 Jade and Tanner Tolbert traveled to Hawaii to relax in a cabana and enjoy the beautiful ocean views.
 When she had tried to lay in the sun and get a tan, she quickly realized being so pregnant made it unbearable to be in the heat.

 Do you think they will give their daughter a family name?
-Do you think The Bachelor family alums, Jade and Tanner Tolbert will have more children?
+Do you think The Bachelor family alums Jade and Tanner Tolbert will have more children?
 Tell us what you think in the comments section below.

 [Featured Image by ABC]